fsjavier/bodega-claroscuro/README.md

 All links have been tested to ensure they load the right page without errors.

 * Navigation bar
-  * The link in the logo links to the homepage
+  * The link in the logo links to the Home page
   * The menu links navigate to the "Home", "Our wines" and "Contact" pages respectively.
   * The active page is highlighted with a bigger font and a glass of wine icon.
   * Hovering over an inactive page in the menu increases its size.